sofiaferben/TFM/modelling/README.md

 ##  Contents

 ### `code/`
-Contains all scripts and notebooks needed to reproduce model training and evaluation:
+Contains all scripts and notebooks needed to reproduce model training and evaluation.

+### `figures/`
+Visual outputs generated during modeling evaluation:

+### `results/`
+tabular summaries: `.csv` with predictions for all the configurations:

 - `cross_validation/`: folder with code used to train the different model for cross validation
 -  `nested_cross_validation/`: folder with code used to train the different model for nested cross validation with all features
 -  `nested_cross_validation_drugs/`: folder with code used to train the different model for nested cross validation with drug signature features
 -  `nested_cross_validation_nm/`: folder with code used to train the different model for nested cross validation with network medicine features

-### `figures/`
-Visual outputs generated during modeling evaluation:

-### `results/`
-tabular summaries: `.csv` with predictions for all the configurations.